HackYourFuture/UsingAPIs/Week1/MAKEME.md

-# Homework Using API's Week 1
+# Assignments Using API's Week 1

 ## **Todo list**

 1. Practice the concepts
 2. Prep exercises
-3. Homework exercises
+3. Assignments exercises
 4. Career Training 1 (If not completed yet)

 ## **1. Practice the concepts**